Thaakie/thaakie/README.md

 <img src="https://raw.githubusercontent.com/Thaakie/Thaakie/main/BANNER1.png" width="100%"/>

-👋 Hi, I'm Thaakie!
+Holaa, Thaakie here!

-Welcome to my GitHub profile!
+You are welcomed to be here! :D
-I like building things, learning new tech, and sharing what I discover.
+Love to building things, learning new tech, and sharing what I discover.